 And let’s get real: When you live in Canada, winter can last a long time, which is why we Canucks tend to embrace the snow-filled months with open arms.
 It’s a survival technique, really.
-And that’s okay, because there’s plenty to keep us busy when it comes to outdoor fun when the snow starts to fly.

 Whether you’re looking to stretch your legs or really challenge yourself with a workout, this 18-kilometre network of trails is for you.
 Located just west of Calabogie, the Madawaska Nordic Ski Trails are well-marked and colour coded for all levels of difficulty, from Green (easy) to Blue (moderate) and Red (difficult).

 Getting There: These trails aren’t far from Calabogie – head west on Highway 508 and turn right onto Calabogie Road.
 Turn left on Viewmount Drive and take the second right onto Crestview.
 Parking is available at the trailhead, which is also signed.